-- A. In SECTION 1 of the bill, removes references to cigars and little cigars. - B. In SECTION 2 of the bill, ROH § 41-.1 ("Definitions"): - 1.
-Adds definitions for "Hookah," "Loose Leaf Tobacco," "Premium Cigar," and "Shisha Tobacco Product." - 2.
-In the definition of "Tobacco Product," removes references to "pipe tobacco," "hookahs," and "pipes." - C. In SECTION 2 of the bill, ROH § 41-.2 ("Prohibition"): - 1.
-Moves the last paragraph in subsection (b), "Presumption of flavor," which concerns the disposal of unlawful items, to a new subsection (c). - 2.
-Adds a new subsection (d), "Exceptions," that exempts premium cigars, loose leaf tobacco, and shisha tobacco products from the prohibition. - D. Makes miscellaneous technical and nonsubstantive amendments.
+- 2. In the definition of "Tobacco Product," removes references to "pipe tobacco," "hookahs," and "pipes," and changes reference to "cigars" to "non-premium cigars." - C. In SECTION 2 of the bill, ROH § 41-\\.2 ("Prohibition"): - 1.
+Moves the last paragraph in subsection (b), concerning the disposal of unlawful items, to a new subsection (c). - 2.
+Adds a new subsection (d), "Exceptions," that exempts premium cigars, loose leaf tobacco, and only shisha tobacco products that are sold in retail tobacco stores as defined in HRS § 328J-1 from the prohibition. - D. In SECTION 3 of the bill, amends subsection (2) to direct that the Corporation Council, not the City Clerk, notify the City Council, the Mayor, and the Managing Director upon the effective date of the ordinance. - E. Makes miscellaneous technical and nonsubstantive amendments.